 Charles was the Republican candidate for U.S. House of Representatives in Virginia’s 8th Congressional District in the November 2016 election.
 He routinely advises candidates seeking public office on energy and economic growth.

+In 2019, Charles was appointed to the Maryland Clean Energy Council’s 2019 Advisory Council.
 He is a frequent guest on radio shows and webcasts, in university classrooms, and at international workshops to discuss clean energy and associated economic, national security, and environmental issues.
 He conducts interviews in English or Spanish.

 Charles as an M.A. in International Relations and Environmental Policy from Boston University and a B.S. in Ecology, Evolution, and Behavior from the University of Minnesota.